 The list below provides a thumbnail sketch of the professional interests and background for faculty currently teaching in the Graduate Program in Liberal Studies.

-Steven A. Burr is Director of Program Operations and an Affiliate Assistant Professor in the Graduate Program in Liberal Studies, and the Editor of Confluence–The Journal of Graduate Liberal Studies.
+Steven A. Burr is Director of Program Operations and Affiliate Instructor in the Graduate Liberal Studies program at Loyola University Maryland, and Editor-in-Chief of Confluence–The Journal of Graduate Liberal Studies.
 His first book, Finite Transcendence: Existential Exile and the Myth of Home (Lexington Books, 2014), examines the human engagement, aesthetically and existentially, with the finitude and limits that define human existence.
-More recently, he has written essays on identity, marginalization, and liberal education for the journal Zeteo.
+More recently, he has written on identity, marginalization, and liberal education for the journal Zeteo.
 He completed his doctoral work in liberal studies at Georgetown University, where he also developed and taught courses until 2012.

 Randall Donaldson is an Associate Professor of German in the Department of Modern Languages and Literatures and Director of the Liberal Studies Program.
 He has taught in the Liberal Studies program since the mid-eighties.
 Dr. Donaldson did his doctoral work at Johns Hopkins, where he developed a special interest in German-American literary relations.
 He has made numerous presentations on German-American culture and published a number of articles on the topic as well.
 He currently edits the Report, the journal of the Society for the History of the Germans in Maryland, and has just completed a number of projects on the history of the German element in Maryland, including the foreword to the reprint of Dieter Cunz’ classic, The Maryland Germans.